nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 ??? func "`#!cpp VertexData<double> heatMethodDistance(IntrinsicGeometryInterface& geom, Vertex v)`"

     Compute the distance from the source using the heat method.
+See the stateful class below for further options.

 ### Repeated Solves

 The stateful class `HeatMethodDistanceSolver` does precomputation when constructed, then allows many distance solves from different source locations to be performed efficiently.
+This class also exposes options, like changing the internal short-time parameter, or using a robust operators.

 The `computeDistance()` method in `HeatMethodDistanceSolver` can also take `SurfacePoint`(s) as the source location(s).
 A `SurfacePoint` (see [here](../../utilities/surface_point/)) is a location on a surface, which may be a vertex, a point along an edge, or a point inside a face.